Souperhero/Paradise-Island/.github/ISSUE_TEMPLATE/feature-request-or-suggestion.md

 ---

+**Which server is this for?**
+List one, multiple, or all!
+(Hub, SMP1.17, Skyblock, Prison, Pixelmon, SMP1.18)

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]